jonhjelm/docs-and-training/service_implementation/deployment_automated.md

 In the following sub-sections, the four steps above will be explained in detail, with code stubs using the clfpy library for every step.
-For all API calls, a valid CloudFlow session token is required which can also be acquired using the clfpy library.
+For all API calls, a valid SemWES session token is required which can also be acquired using the clfpy library.
 Here, it is assumed that such a token is stored in the environment variable `CFG_TOKEN`.